4nar/Statistical_inference/README.md

 Different statistical studyies:
 * Observational research - observe the sample without changing conditions.
 * Controlled research - examine eefect of one variable to another by controlling existing conditions.
 Example: Dividing patients into groups who are treated with placebo and medicine.
 * Simulation - use mathematical modeling to mimic natural process.
-Example: spread of virus is studyied using mathematical model.
+Example: spread of virus is studyied using mathematical mode